 Day 10 Sapporo

 Take an orientation tour of the city before spending the day at the Sapporo Snow Festival.
-In the evening, depart for Otaru to experience this town’s Snow Light Path Festival.
+In the afternoon, depart for Otaru to experience this town’s Snow Light Path Festival.
 Head back to Sapporo for the night.

 Day 11 Sapporo/Noboribetsu (1D)